• Skip to main content

 • Timing kit

-This Jeep 4.0 rebuild kit is a pretty good example of what they often look like.
+This Jeep 4.0 rebuild kit is a good example of what they often look like.
 During a rebuild you can choose to do a bit less or take things even further.
 Plenty of options exist for internal upgrades, stroker kits, forced induction, etc. Again, this stuff can add up to be expensive if you’re not capable of doing the work on your own.
 At that point, you may be better off sourcing an already rebuilt engine and simply swapping.

 4.0 Straight-6 Engine Summary